dannychen0830/dannychen0830.github.io/blog/interview-question.md

 $$ I(x) = \sup_\lambda \left \{\lambda x - \log \frac{e^{\lambda d} - e^{-\lambda d}}{2\lambda d} \right \} $$

 Let's not panick just yet.
 Let's pin-point $$\Gamma$$ first.
 Cramer's theorem actually splits into tight upper and lower bounds, and the upper bound requires $$\Gamma$$ to be a closed set.
-In our case, we can confidently pick $$\Gamma = [-d, \epsilon] \cup [\epsilon, d]$$ because we have a bounded distribution.
+In our case, we can confidently pick $$\Gamma = [-d, -\epsilon] \cup [\epsilon, d]$$ because we have a bounded distribution.
 Generally, we can do optimization over one tail such as $$[\epsilon, \infty)$$.
 Why?
 My justification is that when we take infimum over $$\Gamma$$, by convexity and non-negativity of the rate function, the $$x$$ that we pick will always be at the lower boundary, which we can then take the limit of closed sets shifting the upper bound up.
 This is known by fellow engineers as the _Chernoff bound_, which is obtained by applying the Markov inequality on exponentiated random variable.
 From this persepctive, we get to know that 1) the large deviation result is actually not an asymptotic reesult, which makes the comparison with MLE apples-to-apples, we can obtain an upper bound on the deviation probability by looking at one side of the tail and multiply by two later rather than having to with gut feeling on taking infimum over $$\Gamma$$.

 Now, to optimize over $$\lambda$$, we can pick any $$\lambda$$ to obtain a sufficient bound.
 Even that is difficult, however, because the cumulant is just in an ugly form.
 But for the sake of keep going, let's write down what we have so far.

-$$ \mathbb P(\vert \mathcal E - d \vert > \epsilon) = 2 \exp(-n I(\epsilon)) = 2 \left( -I(\epsilon) \right)^n$$
+$$ \mathbb P(\vert \mathcal E - d \vert > \epsilon) \leq 2 \exp(-n I(\epsilon)) = 2 \left( -I(\epsilon) \right)^n$$

 ### Final Verdict